Elaine McCrate, Associate Professor of Gender, Sexuality, and Women's Studies

 Office Hours: by appointment

-Elaine McCrate: Associate Professor in Women’s and Gender Studies and Economics, is a labor economist and specializes in the political economy of low-wage labor markets.
+Elaine McCrate: Associate Professor in Gender, Sexuality and Women’s Studies and Economics, is a labor economist and specializes in the political economy of low-wage labor markets.
 She has taught WGST courses on the Economics of Gender and the Introduction to Women's and Gender Studies.
 In the Economics Department Professor McCrate has taught Women in the U.S. Economy, Economics of Work and Family, African Americans in the U.S. Economy, Labor Economics, Labor-Management Relations, The Economics of Education, and Econometrics as well as the introductory economics theory course.

 Professor McCrate has also served as a staff economist with the Center for Popular Economics, as an advisory board member of the Vermont Job Gap Study, as a member of the Vermont Women's Union, and as a consultant to the Vermont legislature on livable wages.
 She also co-directed a project on housing and labor markets under a grant received from the Development of Housing and Urban Development